 Canada’s switch from tungsten to LED bulbs is a great example of this: a simple change that means we’re all using significantly less energy every day, while living our lives as normal.
 Smart lights are the next step up.
 They consume less energy than a tungsten bulb, and they also make it easy to turn lights on and off based on need.

-Smart ways to go green with Google
+Smart home solutions with Google

-Google has gone pretty green recently with their Nest line, and the Nest Thermostat uses sensors for motion, temperature, humidity, and ambient lighting to help automate your home.
+The Nest Thermostat uses sensors for motion, temperature, humidity, and ambient lighting to help automate your home.
 Its smart system integrates into your home and HVAC system, keeping your family healthy with push notifications whenever it senses a problem with your HVAC.

 Other products that integrate into the Nest system, like the Google Nest Audio, are designed for sustainability from the start.
 The Nest Audio is made from a 70% recycled plastic enclosure, and its soft edges and resilient outer shell mean that you’ll be able to keep the same design for years to come.
 (No need to switch it out for an edge-free model if you or a family member is expecting a younger addition in the future!)